Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

 What to Know Before You Start

-Add the chips right before it goes in the oven.
-If you top it and let it sit, the chips will steam and go soggy.
+Add the chips just before cooking it in the oven.
+If you put chips on top and let it sit, they will steam and become soggy.
+Add the toppings and bake it right away.

 Ingredients